-The Alliance House employment program supports members in finding employment in the community.
-When a member first starts at Alliance House and he or she is interested in employment, members are encouraged to get involved with the work of the clubhouse by preparing food, paying the bills, typing up house meeting notes, entering data and more.
+The Alliance House employment program supports Members in finding employment in the community.
+When a member first starts at Alliance House and they are interested in employment, members are encouraged to get involved with the work of the clubhouse by preparing food, paying the bills, typing up house meeting notes, entering data and more.
 All of these activities help members gain vocational skills, which are transferable to work in the community.
-Once a member is ready for employment, three different programs are available:
+Once a Member is ready for employment, three different programs are available:

 Supported employment: The position belongs to the Member who can keep it for as long as he or she is able.
 The clubhouse develops and maintains a relationship with the employer and assists with job site development and training.
 SE jobs may be full or part-time.
 The clubhouse does not provide employee absentee coverage to the employer.